zspitz/PandocFilters/Tests/files2/metadata.md

 ﻿---
+sort: "5"
-sort: 5
+sort1: 5
 is: true
 ---

-This is a Markdown file with a metadata block
+Markdown with metadata.